AdonisAgelis/graphql-express/README.md

 # graphql-express
-A simple express applcation fetching data with GraphQL
+A simple express application fetching data with GraphQL